sebspion/reqs/draft-selander-lake-reqs.md

 The AKE must support the transport of application data within the protocol messages.

-It is expected that a 3 message AKE will provide the following protection of the application data:
+It is expected that an AKE with 3 messages will provide the following protection of the application data:

 *  Application data in the first message is unprotected
 *  Application data in the second message is confidentiality protected against passive attackers and integrity protected against active attackers
 *  Application data in the third message is confidentiality and integrity protected against active attackers

-Application data may reveal privacy sensitive information.
+Application data may contain privacy sensitive information.
 The application data must not violate the AKE security properties.
-The assumptions on the application data needs to be detailed by the specification.
+The assumptions on the application data need to be detailed in the specification of the AKE.

 ## Extensibility